CBD Myths Debunked

 Myth 4: CBD derived from hemp isn’t as good as CBD derived from cannabis

-This one is a bit trickier.
+The actual CBD or CBD oil truth is a bit trickier.
 CBD is the same whichever plant it is derived from — in theory.
 It would be more accurate to say that CBD as an isolate is the same wherever it is sourced.

 Hemp is simply the name for cannabis plants that have less than 0.3% THC, whereas cannabis or marijuana refer to plants that have more than 0.3% THC.

-While it is true that pure CBD will be the same compound whichever plant it comes from, if you’re going for the whole plant, the entourage effect of the various cannabinoids working together, the hemp plant could be less effective in certain treatments.
+While it is true that pure CBD for health will be the same compound whichever plant it comes from, if you’re going for the whole plant, the entourage effect of the various cannabinoids working together, the hemp plant could be less effective in certain treatments.

 Myth 5: CBD has no side effects